IPI lectures

 The key to understanding bit-physics are the twin concepts: 1) "bits are physical" (Landauer's principle) thus effecting the physical universe; 2) "bits are protophysical" (Matzke's principle), which means that the topological mathematics supporting hyperdimensional bits is fundamental to the structure of the multiverse.

-Speaker: Quantum Doug Matzke, Ph.D.
+Speaker: Dr Doug Matzke, a.k.a.
+Quantum Doug.